eskehaack/mlops_grp33/reports/README.md

 >
 > Answer:

 While developing machine learning, bugs in the code are almost imminent.
-To resolve bugs, we’ve utilised VS code's built-in debugger.
+To resolve bugs, we’ve utilized VS code's built-in debugger.
 While pdb is a nice tool and gives you a lot of freedom when debugging, the built-in debugger in VS code is much more convenient, and doesn’t require any type of setup to get started. \
-For profiling, we’ve utilised the PyTorch profiler for both CPU and CUDA performance.
+For profiling, we’ve utilized the PyTorch profiler for both CPU and CUDA performance.
 For a run on the CPU, we see that what takes the most time by a large margin is the copy operation, followed by the convolution layers and the backpropagation of these layers.
-This profile makes sense, since there are a lot of images that need to be loaded and copied.
+This profile makes sense since there are a lot of images that need to be loaded and copied.
 Based on this profiling, we did not do much optimization, since more time was spent on getting the model onto the cloud service, and the model had a reasonable training time.
 Since the tensorboard is too large in data size for github to handle, to get a tensorboard, run ‘make profiling’.
 A screenshot of the board is given

 ## Working in the cloud